galaxyxone/openlinks/README.md

 ## Development

--for some reason this is not working right now- fixing ASAP
+### for some reason this is not working right now- fixing ASAP

-configure your web3.storage account npm install npm start
+- configure your web3.storage account
+- add your api key to the .env file found in project repo(fix asap)
+- npm install
+- npm start

 ## Recent Additions
 - Web3 Storage Integration
 - Fixed hyperlink space's problem